benallfree/awesome-pocketbase/README.md

 * [ORM and code generator](https://github.com/iluvadev/PocketBaseClient-csharp) - An ORM to manage your PocketBase Application.

+## D

+* [libpb](https://github.com/Hax-io/libpb) - PocketBase client wrapper for D with automagic serialization and deserialization to and from JSON

 ## Unofficial PocketBase Clients (SDKs)

 * [Go](https://github.com/r--w/pocketbase)